 imageView.
 When you use the same code later, the image will be retrieved from cache and shown immediately.

 - iOS 8.0+ / macOS 10.10+ / tvOS 9.0+ / watchOS 2.0+

-Main development of Kingfisher will support Swift 3.
-Only critical bug fixes will be made for Kingfisher 2.x.
+Main development of Kingfisher is based on Swift 4.
+Only critical bug fixes will be applied to Kingfisher 3.x.

 We prepared a wiki page.
 You can find tons of useful things there.

 - Installation Guide - Follow it to integrate Kingfisher into your project.

 - Cheat Sheet- Curious about what Kingfisher could do and how would it look like when used in your project?
 See this page for useful code snippets.
 If you are already familiar with Kingfisher, you could also learn new tricks to improve the way you use Kingfisher!

 - API Reference - Lastly, please remember to read the full whenever you may need a more detailed reference.

 Future of Kingfisher